glenlong/wedding/src/content/posts/father-of-the-bride-speech-outline.md

 *Write “The Toast” on your paper* – and now you’re really done.

-(The toast is simply where ask guests to raise their glasses and toast the bride and groom.)
+(The toast is simply where ask guests to raise their glasses and toast the Bride and Groom.)

 You should now be looking at a rough outline for your speech.
 Well done!